Ivy-Apps/ivy-wallet/README.md

 - A place where you can excel and have fun while contributing to something meaningful.
 - A community where you can express yourself freely and build the future that you want to live in.
-- An open-source project that'll inspire a movement where people can build the software they want and eventually become a DAO where hundreds of developers can work on their own terms.
+- An open-source project with zero-tolerance to "bad" code and putting code quality first.

 **We believe in:**

 - Freedom.
 - Creativity & Innovation.
 - Challenging the status quo.
+- Technical excellence and cutting-edge software design.
 - Decentralization.
 - Having the right to do what you believe in, not what you're told to.